Nuclei-Software/nuclei-sdk/doc/source/develop/buildsystem.rst

 .. note::

-   Nuclei toolchain 2023.10 now bump gcc version from gcc 10 to gcc 13, which introduced incompatiable ``-march`` option, so ``ARCH_EXT`` usage is also incompatiable now.
+   `Nuclei Toolchain 2023.10`_ now bump gcc version from gcc 10 to gcc 13, which introduced incompatiable ``-march`` option, so ``ARCH_EXT`` usage is also incompatiable now.

    About the incompatiable march option change, please see https://github.com/riscv-non-isa/riscv-toolchain-conventions/pull/26, which is already present in latest gcc and clang release.